This article has links to products and services we love, which we may make commission from.

 The resulting blended language of African dialects they created, with elements of English, is a Creole known as Gullah.

-Today, the federally-recognized Gullah Geechee Cultural Heritage Corridor spans 12,000 miles across several states along the southeastern seaboard, from Wilmington, North Carolina, all the way to St Augustine, Florida.
+Today, the federally-recognized Gullah Geechee Cultural Heritage Corridor spans 12,000 miles across several states along the southeastern seaboard, from Wilmington, North Carolina, all the way to St. Augustine, FL.

-While you’re in Myrtle Beach, visit Brookgreen Gardens to join their Gullah Geechee Programs and learn about the Gullah cultural and linguistic heritage.
+While you’re in Myrtle Beach, visit Brookgreen Gardens to learn about Gullah Geechee Culture by visiting the Lowcountry Center.

-You should also head a bit further south to Georgetown SC, to visit the Gullah Museum to learn even more.
+You should also head a bit further south to Georgetown SC, to visit the Gullah Museum there and learn even more.

 Myrtle Beach isn’t just known for its extensive stretch of coastline.